 Looking forward to hearing from you!

-Do you expect this to be read when it clearly indicates that you have not read what he wants?
+Do you expect this to be read when it clearly indicates that you have not read what the client wants?

-I have seen clients put in some keywords that they want to start the application with indicating that you have read what he has written till the end.
-So they can easily avoid such applications which actually mean freelancer blindly apply with copy paste applications template without reading the requirement.
+I have seen clients put in some keywords that they want to start the application by indicating that you have read what he has written till the end.
+So they can easily avoid such applications which actually mean freelancers blindly apply with a copy-paste application template without reading the requirement.

-Instead of spamming every requirement with the same application, get the edge over other freelancers by asking the right question in the proposal.
-It will help you interact with clients and having a much better conversion ratio of your applications and boost your chances as a freelancer trying to build a career in freelancing in India
+Instead of spamming every client with the same proposal, get the edge over other freelancers by asking the right question.
+It will help you interact with clients and have a much better conversion ratio of your applications and boost your chances as a freelancer trying to build a career in freelancing in India

 This is what I wrote in the proposal decline notes: